um-grex/grex-docs/content/english/connecting/data-transfer/one-drive.md

 rclone copy OneDrive:/testdir/myfile.txt myfile.bak
 {{< / highlight >}}

+{{< alert type="info" >}}
-Not that MS OneDrive follows Windows rather than Linux file naming conventions, thus filenames are case-insensitive, may treat special characters in the names differently, etc.
+Note that MS OneDrive follows Windows rather than Linux file naming conventions, thus filenames are case-insensitive, may treat special characters in the names differently, etc.
+{{< /alert >}}

 Please refer to [rclone Documentation](https://rclone.org/docs/) for more information.
 Rclone is an universal data transfer tool that can be used for a variety of storages, and OneDrive is just one application for it.